kxh3/fintech-case-study/README.md

 ## Business Activities:

 * What specific financial problem is the company or project trying to solve?
   - The specific financial problem the company is trying to solve is that not enough of the population is recieving the financial advisement needed to help them.
 In person     advisement only reached a certain number of customers, meanwhile robo advising can reach a larger range.
+Also at the time this company was founded, the population was struggling due to the 2008 crisis and Betterment's goal was to help the population recover.
+Their goal is to advise customers on where to invest, how to save money, track finances, etc.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
 What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)
+  - The company't inteded customer are regular people who are need help on saving money and investing it.
+Betterment has a large set of customers totaling at +700,000.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)